Keystone Retaining Walls in Auckland

 Replacing a Failing Timber Retaining Wall

 Your old timber retaining wall has rotted, leaned forward, or broken apart.
-A keystone block replacement wall will outlast timber by decades, using interlocking concrete blocks that do not rot, warp, or attract borer — and the finished wall looks better from day one.
+A keystone block replacement will outlast timber by decades, concrete blocks don't rot, warp, or attract borer, and the finished wall looks better from day one.

 4